JWeis/nearme-documentation/_PlatformOS/how-platformos-works/platformos-components.md

 | `transactable_types`     | Directory for files that define Transactable Types.                                                                                                                                                                                  | Transactables <br>Transactable Types |
 | `translations`           | Directory for yml files of Translations for multilingual sites, also used to define date format, or flash messages.                                                                                                                  | Translations                     |

-[TO BE ADDED: diagram2: marketplace_builder required file structure]